chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

 message validation steps that apply to both.
 These common rules are as follows:

 - Check that the RateLimit-Reset field is not too far in the future.
-- Check that the RateLimit-Limit is not too high.
+- Check that the RateLimit-Limit is not too high. [[OPEN ISSUE: what does too high even mean?]]
 - Check that the RateLimit-Limit, RateLimit-Policy, and RateLimit-Reset fields do not contain any unexpected parameters.

 Beyond these general validation rules, the validation rules for application proxies are as follows: